 Conclusion

-Concrete may make for hardy flooring, but every paint job needs to be maintained.
-Don’t let professional estimates and supplies bog you down: if you’re looking for the best way to remove paint from concrete floors, remember that an oil-based paint stripper and a scraper are all you need.
+Don’t let professional estimates and supplies bog you down: if you’re looking for the best way to remove paint from concrete, remember that an oil-based paint stripper and a scraper are all you need.